statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Expressions and Statements

-If you want the computer science answer, an "expression" is a combination of values and functions that are combined and intepreted to create new values, whereas a "statement" is a standalone unit of execution that doesn't return anything. 🥱
+If you want the computer science answer, an "expression" is a combination of values and functions that are combined and interpreted to create new values, whereas a "statement" is a standalone unit of execution that doesn't return anything. 🥱

 Simply put, expressions show things and statements do things.
 Even more simply put — they're the stuff between `{{ }}` braces.
 It's not terribly important to remember the semantic differences as it is usually clear from context whether you're trying to show a thing or do a thing.